ije/html/README.md

 ## Dark Mode

-_htm_ will automatically detect if the browser is in dark mode. or you can set it manually:
+**htm** will automatically detect if the browser is in dark mode.
+Or you can set it manually:

 ```js